cardiff hotel directory, find business hotels in cardiff here, cardiff travel resources

 here Worldwide fax & email facilities are available at reception.

-Our Lounge bar, perfect for unwinding at
+Our Lounge bar, perfect for unwinding at the end of the day with

 friends old and new in convivial surroundings.